New York (2008)

 State University of New York, University at Albany, B.A., summa cum laude (2003)

+Nicole Haff is a Partner and Chair of the Litigation Department.
 Nicole is a civil litigator with over a decade of experience representing businesses (and their officers, directors and founders), as well as professionals and creative people in disputes before the federal and state trial courts.
-In addition to representing clients before the trial courts, she has argued, or has played a central role in, successful appeals before the U.S. Court of Appeals for the Second Circuit, the New York Supreme Court’s Appellate Division and New York Court of Appeals (New York’s highest court).
+She has also argued, or has played a central role in, successful appeals before the U.S. Court of Appeals for the Second Circuit, the New York Supreme Court’s Appellate Division and New York Court of Appeals (New York’s highest court).

-Nicole’s experience is broad and includes matters relating to breach of contract, intellectual property disputes (copyright, trademark and unfair competition), civil fraud claims (including claims asserted under the civil RICO statute), breach of fiduciary duty claims, business defamation and the breach of non-competitive agreements.
+Nicole’s experience is broad and includes matters relating to breach of contract, copyright, trademark and unfair competition law, civil fraud (including claims asserted under the civil RICO statute), breach of fiduciary and defamation.

 Nicole is currently a member of the New York City Bar Association’s Council on Intellectual Property and the Fashion Law Committee.
 In the past, she has been a member of the City’s Bar’s Information Technology & Cyber Law Committee.
 She has also served as co-chair of the LGBT Bar Association of Greater New York’s Diversity and Inclusion Committee.

 Outside of the law, Nicole enjoys traveling and spending time near the water.
-She is a PADI certified diver, amateur surfer, and lover of all beach-related activities.
+She is a PADI certified diver, amateur surfer and lover of all beach-related activities.
+She resides with her family in Manhattan.